 There’s an old saying in golf, “drive for show, putt for dough.”
 Hitting a massive 300-yard bomb looks beautiful, but what really counts is accurate putting.
+Well let me introduce you to a new saying, “Own one car for show and another car for dough.”

 I can’t tell you how many times I’ve lost money on the golf course because I three-putted instead of two-putted.
 I’ve also occasionally won money squeezing in an eight-footer.
 Those knee-knockers, when all is on the line during an Aloha bet, are intense!